stonepros/stone/doc/rados/operations/crush-map.rst

 You can see what rules are defined for your cluster with::

-  ceph osd crush rule ls
+  stone osd crush rule ls

 You can view the contents of the rules with::

-  ceph osd crush rule dump
+  stone osd crush rule dump

 Device classes
 --------------